[This article was first published in May, 2022, and updated on May 2, 2024.]

 This pen doesn't look out of place with the modern styling of cell phones and laptops, and is as at home in a coffee shop as it is on a desk or conference table.
 The rollerball version has the iconic snowcap logo on both the cap and end finial.
 Like the Waterman Expert, the rollerball features a snap cap and the ballpoint tip extends with a smooth twist.
 Each Montblanc is marked with a unique serial number around the ring of the pen clip to thwart counterfeiting, and comes with a booklet containing this number and the stamp of your authorized Montblanc dealer.

 The PIX is a beautiful pen that will become an heirloom and conveys the message that you see a bright future ahead for the graduate.
+For an even more memorable gift, you may also want to consider a Montblanc Meisterstück or Starwalker.
+Check out my Meisterstück and Starwalker blog articles on why these pens are so special.

 (Pictured: Field Notes 56-Week Planner.
 This versatile datebook works best with ballpoints, rollerballs, and gel pens.)

-The "rollerball" version of the Metropolitan actually uses a G2 gel pen cartridge, which writes with a nice fine line and has a great feel.
+The "rollerball" version of the Metropolitan/MR actually uses a G2 gel pen cartridge, which writes with a nice fine line and has a great feel.
 Gel-based ink is vivid and even smoother than rollerball ink, but more water-resistant once it dries.
 The popular G2 refill comes in lots of colors including black, blue, green, red, and purple, and in both 0.7mm (fine) and 0.5mm (extra fine) line width.
 It's inexpensive and is easy to find at office supply stores.

-The Metropolitan's streamlined, nearly symmetrical shape sets it apart and looks modern--almost futuristic, but timeless at the same time.
+The Metropolitan/MR's streamlined, nearly symmetrical shape sets it apart and looks modern--almost futuristic, but timeless at the same time.
 I prefer the look of the rollerball and fountain pen version, but the ballpoint is also nice if you want a pen that activates with a twist and doesn't require removing a cap.

 Pilot Corporation, founded in 1915, is the largest pen manufacturer in Japan, and its pens range from the everyday disposable variety to beautiful works of art made with traditional maki-e lacquering designs.
 (These are marketed under their Namiki label, named for Ryosuke Namiki, the founder of the Pilot Corporation, originally named "Namiki Manufacturing Company.")
-Pilot is one of my personal favorite pen brands, and the Metropolitan is the perfect place to start when entering the world of quality writing instruments.
+Pilot is one of my personal favorite pen brands, and the MR Collection is the perfect place to start when entering the world of quality writing instruments.

 Cross Townsend